Joaquín Amaro: Conventionalists v. Constitutionalists

 After the fall of Huerta, while still under the command of Sánchez, he briefly supported the conventionalist government of Eulalio Gutiérrez, before breaking with Sánchez to ally with the constitutionalist army of Venustiano Carranza.
 Shortly after Sánchez and Amaro joined the Constitutionalists, Sánchez ordered Amaro to attack a column of troops commanded by General Francisco Murguía, who, while also a Constitutionalists, was a rival of Sánchez.
 While initially successful, Murguía's troops eventually prevailed, and Murguía sought to have Amaro executed for treason, a charge he narrowly escaped.
 Rather than damaging the reputation of Amaro, however, the incident did more to isolate Sánchez, who Amaro abandoned.
 The split finally came in 1915, when Amaro advanced the troops under his command on the Villista División del Norte, leaving Sánchez in Michoacán.
 By this time, he had already professed allegiance to General Álvaro Obregón and the carrancista government.

 In April 1915, he led his troops, known as the "Rayados" ("striped ones"—so-called because the only uniforms Obregón could provide were prison uniforms) to support Obregón's defeat of the villistas in the second Battle of Celaya.
 Following the battle, Obregón named him Comandante militar ("military commander") of the 5th Division of the Army of the Northwest, and he was charged of ridding Michoacán of villista influence.
 At the end of 1915, the area under his command was expanded to include Guanajuato and Querétaro.

 In 1916, he again fought the zapatistas in Morelos and Guerrero.
 In 1917, he was placed under the command of Murguía, and led expeditions against the remaining villistas of Durango and Chihuahua.

 Rebellion against Carranza

 When Obregón proclaimed the Plan of Agua Prieta against Carranza in 1920, Amaro remained loyal to Obregón, and was rewarded with the rank of General de división, the highest military rank.
 He became chief military officer of the third military zone, which included the states of Coahuila, Nuevo León and San Luis Potosí.
 In this capacity, he undertook to professionalize the unorganized ranks under him, gaining experience that would later benefit his reorganization of the entire military.

-On September 3, 1921, while chief of operations of the third military zone, Amaro wed Elisa Izaguirre, originally of Morelia, Michoacán.
-There the couple had two children, Joaquín and Leonor.